 He also proposes the “culture of real virtuality,” wherein “the message is the message” (368), owing to the diversity of content springing forth from the integration of the user into the assembly of the system.
 The culture of real virtuality is a communication system in which “reality itself…is entirely captured, fully immersed in a virtual image setting….
 [The] appearances are not just on the screen…but they become the experience” (373).

 This concept introduces Castells “space of flows” and “timeless time.”
 His argument: “space reorganizes time in the network society” (378) so the new spatial logic is in fact one of flows instead of places.
 Indeed, Castells believes the three foundational realms of the new social structure are space, time, and technology.
 The informational city is a “process characterized by the structural domination of spaces of flows” (398).
-Since spaces of flows comprise “personal micro-networks that project their interests in functional macro-networks through the global set of interactions” (416), we find “ahistorical universal spaces worldwide” (417), shaped to meet the global elite’s preferences.
+Since spaces of flows comprise “personal micro-networks that project their interests in functional macro-networks through the global set of interactions” (416), we find universal spaces worldwide, “ahistorical, acultural architecture” (418), shaped to meet the global elite’s preferences vis-a-vis, “an increasingly homogeneous lifestyle…that transcends the cultural borders of all societies” (417).
 “Timeless time” refers to the network society’s successful shattering of linear time.
 Informational capitalism requires instantaneous capital flow and Urry’s “just-in-time” labor.
 In addition, timeless time refers to the network society’s “breaking down of rhythmicity, either biological or social” (446).

 Echoing Bourdieu (1989), Castells concludes with the assertion that the closeness and relative power of a node relates to its position in the network.
 However, this is not a story about classes — there is not a global capitalist class but “an integrated, global capital network” (474).
 The network society underscores a qualitative change in the human experience: “culture refers to culture” (477).
 Nature is artificially preserved and reconstructed as a cultural form.
 The topic of culture continues in the second volume.